-During February through April, California State University leaders take to the pulpit in some of the largest African American churches throughout the state to deliver the message that college is possible and is the key to future success.
-This event is known as Super Sunday and has been enthusiastically received.
+During February (Black History Month), California State University leaders take to the pulpit in African American churches throughout the state to deliver the message that college is possible and is the key to future success.
+This event is known as Super Sunday; it has been enthusiastically received and is being replicated on other states.
 These efforts are funded through a variety of campus and systemwide sources.

-In 2010, the CSU's fifth annual Super Sunday reached more than 100,000 people at 100 churches in Northern, central and Southern California.
+In 2011, the CSU's sixth annual Super Sunday reached over 100,000 people at 100 churches in Northern, central and Southern California.
 Following church services, CSU outreach directors and volunteers disseminate information on the application and admissions process, scholarships, financial aid, and more.
 The goal is to reach families in their communities with information about how to prepare for and succeed in college.

 CSU's partnership with the African American community has helped contribute to an increase in African American freshmen enrollment.